Bill Heard Enterprises: 2008: Dealerships closures

-2008-2009: Bankruptcy and dealerships sales
+2008-2009: Bankruptcy and dealership sales

 On September 28, the company filed for bankruptcy protection in Decatur, Alabama.
 Debtors included BMW, J.P.
 Morgan Chase and GMAC (now Ally Financial), for debts of around $229 million.
 The company listed both debt and assets of $500 million to $1 billion.

 Following the filing, Judge Jack Caddell of the United States District Court for the Northern District of Alabama set terms for Heard to find one or more buyers, to be approved by the court and General Motors.
 At the time it filed for bankruptcy, the company had already been in talks with various prospective buyers for individual dealerships.
 NASCAR team owner and automobile dealer Rick Hendrick was mentioned as a possible buyer, as well as a dealer from San Diego, California.
 Heard's dealership in Scottsdale, Arizona remained open while a new owner was sought, while by September 30, the Sugar Land, Texas dealership had already been taken over by a new owner.

-The flagship store in Columbus Georgia in 2009 was operating under new ownership, as Legacy Automotive.
+The flagship store in Columbus, Georgia, located on "Bill Heard Parkway" (since renamed "Manchester Expressway"), was operating under new ownership, as Legacy Automotive, as of early 2009.
+The store changed hands again in 2018, being acquired by SON's Automotive Group of Alabama.
+SON's moved to a new location on Whittlesey Blvd in 2026, putting the original Heard facility up for sale.

+Tom Jumper Chevrolet in Sandy Springs, GA was sold to the Jackson family of Sandy Springs Ford & Toyota in 2011, though the property would sit vacant until 2018, when RBM would move their Mercedes-Benz new car sales business to the location.
+Classic Collision would take over the former Tom Jumper service center and body shop on Trowbridge Road.